 An egg intolerance is a non-life-threatening adverse response to the consumption of eggs.
+It typically causes gastrointestinal upset symptoms, such as bloating and diarrhea.

 In some cases, an intolerance can last for years, while others have trouble with eggs for life.
 It can also occur at any age.